 Cast and Crew: 12/13 people on tour (9 actors / actresses)

 Language: NO TEXT >> non-verbal performance

-Technics: Circus / Phisical Theatre / Machinery and Big Object
+Technics: Circus / Physical Theatre / Machinery and Large Objects

-Target: any age bracket - Suitable to international audience
+Target: any age bracket – Suitable for an international audience

 Miscellaneous: Use of fireworks

 An original IDEA by: ONDADURTO TEATRO / Marco Paciotti and Lorenzo Pasquali

 Machinery and Objects designed by: Lorenzo Pasquali and Massimo Carsetti